isomerpages/imda-sgdigitaloffice/_programmes/hawkers-go-digital.md

 <hr>
 <sup><a id="1">1</a></sup> SGQRs rely on Quick Response (QR) codes to process contactless e-payment. <br>
 <sup><a id="2">2</a></sup> Photocopies will be needed and as they will be retained during sign-up. <br>
-<sup><a id="3">3</a></sup> Sign up by 31st May 2021.
-Each transaction is at least $1. <br>
-<sup><a id="4">4</a></sup> The initiative, provides a single, interoperable system for stallholders.
-Under the initiative, a merchant discount rate (MDR) of 0.5% for monthly payment transactions was agreed upon.
-The Government provides funding support over three years, bringing down the MDR to 0%.
-Consumers can choose to pay using any of the 19 schemes available.

 <hr>